Great tips for hiking the breathtaking Mount Rinjani!

 - Also bring a power bank or some extra batteries with you.
 There is no electricity on the mountain.

 - Bring enough snacks.
 Sometimes you really need sugar, to get some energy again.

-- Ask walking sticks of your host company.
-Our company forgot the walking sticks, and it is even harder to reach the top without.
+- Ask trekking poles of your host company.
+Our company forgot the trekking poles, and it is even harder to reach the top without.
 They can be off great support, so don’t forget them!

-- Bring flipflops.
+- Bring flip flops.
 After a day hiking, it is nice to give your feed some fresh air and space.
-You will also need them for your hike to the waterfalls.
+You will also need them for your hike to the waterfalls and hot springs.
 You have to cross some little rivers, when hiking down to Tiu Kelep, and it is smart to keep your hiking boots dry for the next day.

 - Bring some swimming wear and a little towel for the hot spring.